Shagshag/prestashop-documentation/CartRuleCore.md

 * Visibility: **public**
 * This property is **static**.
-* This property is defined in classes\CartRule.php line 78
+* This property is defined in [classes/CartRule.php line 78](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/CartRule.php#78)

 Methods